-This result allows us to write the following representation of Riemann-Liouville fractional order $\beta$ integral of generalized Meijer G-function through Meijer G-function in the case when $\frac{g}{r}$ is the rational value with positive integers $g$ and $r$:
+This result allows us to write the following representation of Riemann-Liouville fractional order $\beta$ integral of the generalized Meijer $G$-function through Meijer $G$-function in the case when $\frac{g}{r}$ is the rational value with positive integers $g$ and $r$:

 where